berkunis/HAWKS/README.md

 The low validation error demonstrates that asymmetric belief updates form a smooth, learnable manifold in low-dimensional space.
 This suggests operator trust dynamics can be approximated by compact neural models without explicit mechanistic knowledge.

 The surrogate reproduces fixed-point behavior and critical accuracy structure, indicating that belief equilibria are preserved under neural approximation.
+See experiments/evaluate_surrogate_vs_equilibrium.py for numerical verification that the neural surrogate preserves equilibrium structure.

 ### AI Detection Model